Bringing a personal injury claim – Common misconceptions

 In our experience, our clients tend to get more compensation if they are represented by a legal professional, rather than doing it themselves.
 This is because they are not aware of how much their claim is worth, or what they can include as part of their claim.
 Insurance companies are not obliged to tell you what your claim is worth and often use this to their advantage by making low offers that you may think are reasonable when actually you are entitled to more to help you get back on track

-My experience over the last 8 years has taught me the real truth about personal injury claims.
+My experience has taught me the real truth about personal injury claims.
 My clients are hardworking individuals who have been injured in an accident through no fault of their own.
 They have been negligently injured are entitled to bring a personal injury claim to help them recover from their injuries and receive recompense for the losses they have incurred as result.

-Hodge Jones & Allen will continue to help injured victims fight for what is right!
+Hodge Jones & Allen will continue to help injured victims fight for what’s right!